• Home

 Ethics and Standards Committee

-The SDPA Bylaws specify that Ethics and Standards Committee shall consist of as many members as the Board considers appropriate in its discretion.
+The SDPA Bylaws specify that the Ethics and Standards Committee shall consist of as many members as the Board considers appropriate in its discretion.
 The members of the Ethics and Standards Committee are appointed by the Board.
 Board policy is to maintain in any given year at least five members on the Committee.
 Board policy is to give preference to recommendations for members made by the Committee.
-In appointing Committee members, the Board considers whether the individual proposed possesses appropriate knowledge and experience in applying ethical principles.
-Board policy is to appoint, in addition to the other members, an "associate" member on recommendation of the Committee.
+In appointing Committee members, the Board considers whether the individuals proposed possess appropriate knowledge and experience in applying ethical principles.
+Board policy is to appoint, in addition to the other members, an "associate" member, that is licensed at least two years but no more than five years, on recommendation of the Committee.
 The associate member does not vote or participate in Ethics on Call.
 Members of the Ethics and Standards Committee serve for two years but may be reappointed for additional terms.
 Board policy is for no more than three and no less than two members to rotate off the Committee each year to assure continuity of experience.
 See ETHICS AND STANDARDS chapter of the Policies and Procedures for more detail related to this Committee.

-The SDPA Bylaws specify that the Continuing Education Committee shall consist of as many members as the Board considers appropriate in its discretion.
-The members of the Continuing Education Committee are appointed by the Board.
-Board policy is to maintain in any given year at least five members on the CE Committee.
+The SDPA Bylaws specify that the Continuing Professional Development Committee (CPD) shall consist of as many members as the Board considers appropriate in its discretion.
+The members of the CPD Committee are appointed by the Board.
+Board policy is to maintain in any given year at least five members on the CPD Committee.
 Board policy is to give preference to recommendations for members made by the Committee.
-In appointing Committee members, the Board considers whether the individual proposed possesses appropriate knowledge and experience in reviewing proposals for continuing education courses.
-Board policy is to allow up to two additional SDPA members to attend CE Committee meetings as non-voting trainees for future CE Committee membership.
-Members of the Continuing Education Committee serve for two years but may be reappointed for additional terms.
+In appointing Committee members, the Board considers whether the individuals proposed possess appropriate knowledge and experience in reviewing proposals for continuing education courses.
+Board policy is to allow up to two additional SDPA members to attend CPD Committee meetings as non-voting trainees for future CPD Committee membership.
+Members of the CPD Committee serve for two years but may be reappointed for additional terms.
 See CONTINUING EDUCATION chapter of the Policies and Procedures for more detail related to this Committee.

 Other Standing Committees